irisnet/awesome/README.md

 This Awesome repo provides a list of public resources, documents, and tools for IRISnet.

+Disclaimer: This is a community-driven repository.
+It does not reflect the views of IRISnet.
+Under no circumstances will IRISnet be liable for the impacts and losses created by using these projects.

 ## Contents
 - [Block Explorers](#block-explorers)
 - [Wallets](#wallets)